lrestifo/rt-tpm-tickets/README.md

 1. Install `rt_tpm_tickets.sh` in `/usr/local/bin`, owner *root:root*, mode *755*
 2. Create ticket text files in `/usr/local/etc` (as many as necessary), owner can be any, mode *644*
 3. Configure `/root/.netrc` and `/root/.rtrc`, owner *root:root*, mode *600*
-4. Schedule daily execution in crontab for every Friday and Sunday at 06:15 with `15 6 * * 1,5 /usr/local/bin/rt_tpm_tickets`
+4. Schedule execution in crontab for every Friday and Sunday at 06:15 with `15 6 * * 1,5 /usr/local/bin/rt_tpm_tickets`

 ## References
 cron(1), netrc(5), rt(1), http --help